Paroyer/ModCatalogue/Mods/BetterMap.md

 # BetterMap

 Concept Mod based on Geo CT, using the CWSDK, turbo simple just writeByte at the address needed.
-Just to show that even a monkey with a computer can do a simple mod using the last version of the sdk properly
+Just to show that even a monkey with a computer can do a simple mod using the last version of the CWSDK.

 ## Known Bugs and/or Conflict